karmab/kcli-openshift4/README.md

 The initial target is ovirt/rhev and libvirt although the approach aims to be independent of the platform.

-This was also tested on kubevirt, openstack, aws and gcp.
+This was also tested on kubevirt, openstack, aws, gcp and vsphere.

 The main features are: